dime-coin/electrum-docs/cmdline.rst

    electrum help <command>

-How to use the daemon
+How to Use the Daemon
 ---------------------

 By default, commands are sent to an Electrum-Dime daemon.